amendl/SuperNEMO_ML_applications/README.md

  * `argparse`

 Optional:
+ * `tensorrt` - really useful, makes inference and training of models faster on CPU.
+It can be also installed in two steps, first install `nvidia-pyindex` and then `nvidia-tensorrt`. **To use it succesfully within scripts, you should import it before tensorflow!**
  * `tensorboard` - Should be part of `tensorflow`
  * `tensorboard_plugin_profile` - profiling
  * `nvidia-pyindex`, `nvidia-tensorrt` - For TensorRT support